TSMC Arizona: Production

-1st Fab
+Phase 1: 4 nm process

-On December 6, 2022 an opening ceremony was held for the first plant, attended by President Joe Biden along with Morris Chang (TSMC), Tim Cook (Apple Inc.), Jensen Huang (Nvidia), and Sanjay Mehrotra (Micron Technology).
+On December 6, 2022 an opening ceremony was held for the first plant, attended by US President Joe Biden along with Morris Chang (TSMC), Tim Cook (Apple Inc.), Jensen Huang (Nvidia), and Sanjay Mehrotra (Micron Technology).
 Phase 1 began production with a 4 nm process in early-2025, at a rate of 10,000 wafers per month with a plan to scale up to 30,000 wafers per month.

+The first and largest customer of the chips produced at this facility is Apple Inc., having received “tens of millions” of Apple silicon chips in 2025.
+Apple announced in February 2026 that it would purchase more than 100 million chips manufactured at TSMC Arizona in 2026.
+The chips are transferred to an Amkor Technology advanced packaging facility in Peoria, Arizona before being incorporated into Apple devices.

 The cost of construction was estimated at $40 billion and planned to be TSMC's largest investment outside of Taiwan.
 Under the CHIPS and Science Act the United States Department of Commerce gave TSMC $6.6 billion as grants plus another $5 billion as loan guarantees.

-Further build-out

-As of 2025, construction on the second fab (3 nm process) has been completed, with the third fab (1.6 and 2 nm process) under construction.
-TSMC targets production for 3 nm for 2028 and for 2 nm for 2029.
+Phase 2: 3 nm process